unnamed-catalyst/Space-Attack/README.md

 # space-attack
-Game that I made for a hackathon
+Quick little game that I made where you play as a spaceship protecting the earth from oncoming asteroids